Controlling the central heating system

 After happily using my prototype built on perf board for a few years, I was contacted by someone who was interested in building the gateway as well, but wanted to have a proper printed circuit board made for it.
 Since most circuit board manufacturers will usually produce small batches rather than indivual boards, I wondered if I could have one of those extra boards, to which he agreed.
 This provided a nice opportunity to make some slight modifications to the design to fix some minor issues I found with the original device.

 The whole circuit easily fits on a circuit board of less than 8 by 10 cm.

 The circuit is designed around a PIC16F88.
-The features of the PIC are used in such a way that no code is needed to forward messages from the thermostat to the boiler and vice versa in monitor mode.
-However, with the appropriate firmware, the device is also able to create and send any desired OpenTherm message.
+Due to chip shortages in early 2022, the PIC16F88 was difficult to obtain.
+For that reason a version of the firmware has been made for a PIC16F1847.
+The two PICs are pin-compatible.
+The features of the PICs are used in such a way that no code is needed to forward messages from the thermostat to the boiler and vice versa in monitor mode.
+However, with the appropriate firmware, the device is also able to create and send any desired message.

 FunctionsThe firmware has been customized for the combination of a Remeha Avanta boiler with a Honeywell Chronotherm Modulation thermostat, but has proven to work with other combinations of boilers and thermostats as well.
 The current version provides the following functions:

 FeedbackFor questions and discussions about the OTGW and OTmonitor, please use the Opentherm Gateway Forum on Domoticaforum.eu.
 Some people are abusing facilities available on the forum to send me email or private messages about subjects that could just as well be discussed in public on the forum.
 I simply don't have the time to provide support to individual OTGW users.
 So, be warned that such communication runs a high risk of being ignored.